 - Cabling costs

 These areas all add up to time and money but when you are looking at the cost of a server, these costs don’t typically get discussed.
-When working with a cloud provider like Azure, the cost is shown up front so that’s why it’s important to think about the hidden costs that you get to alleviate by using an offering like Azure.
+When working with a cloud provider like Azure, the cost is shown upfront so that’s why it’s important to think about the hidden costs that you get to alleviate by using an offering like Azure.
 It is often difficult to quantify the hidden costs of hosting on-premise though so it will take some time to get together an accurate assessment of current costs.

-Aside from cost, security is the second biggest concern that businesses have for migrating to the cloud.
+Aside from the cost, security is the second biggest concern that businesses have for migrating to the cloud.
 And with PaaS offerings, it becomes an even bigger concern because now you may be talking about having a service that is going to live outside of your protected VLAN.
 However more recently Azure started offering PaaS offerings like App Services which can live within your protected VLAN with a premium subscription.
 While you aren’t forced to use PaaS, there are some useful scenarios where it can make sense for you to entertain using it.

-Microsoft has all its security related documentation for Azure available through its website (link) and their offering is compliant with all the major compliance organizations.
+Microsoft has all its security-related documentation for Azure available through its website (link) and their offering is compliant with all the major compliance organizations.
 One topic that our team has heard come up again and again with Azure security is that by moving to Azure, you are perhaps making your business a bigger target for hackers and attacks.
 That can be true however if the only way that your application is secure is through security by obscurity, then you are unfortunately begging for trouble.

 The Azure platform itself is made secure from hackers and attacks but it is still up to you and your business to leverage the tools and best practices they make available to ensure your security is still a top priority.
 Azure also leverages Artificial Intelligence (AI) to identify potential attacks which is something that would be very costly to do on-premise.

 Cloud providers provide a unique way to right-size your environment for your current needs.
 And since the needs of the business are always changing, the footprint of the environment can change with it.
-For example, in the eCommerce space the holidays provide special challenges when it comes to supporting a great user experience and maintaining uptime.
+For example, in the eCommerce space, the holidays provide special challenges when it comes to supporting a great user experience and maintaining uptime.
 With a typical on-premise scenario, you would size up your hardware needs so that you can support the massive influx of traffic during the holiday season but you don’t need that hardware for the rest of the year.
 With a platform like Azure, you can set up your environment to automatically scale out & up based on performance metrics, timing, or manually.
 This allows for you to scale out the environment for Black Friday through Cyber Monday or for the back to school rush then scale it back to avoid paying for more than you need to use.
 All the while, maintaining at least 99.95% uptime.